gilbert-rehling/laravel-sms-clicksend/README.md

-# ClickSend notifications channel for Laravel 5.4+
+# ClickSend notifications channel for Laravel 5.6 & 6.0+

 This package makes it easy to send notifications using [clicksend.com](//clicksend.com) with Laravel 5.6+ & 6.0+ Uses ClickSend PHP API wrapper [https://github.com/ClickSend/clicksend-php]
+To report issues with this package install process or usage please go here: (https://github.com/gilbert-rehling/laravel-sms-clicksend-service/issues) and mention 'composer version' when reporting any problems

 ## Contents